-When accessing the FM25C160B, the user addresses 2K locations of eight data bits each.
+When accessing the FM25L04B, the user addresses 512 locations of eight data bits each.
 These eight data bits are shifted in or out serially.
-The addresses are accessed using the SPI protocol, which includes a chip select (to permit multiple devices on the bus), an opcode, and a two-byte address.
-The upper 5 bits of the address range are 'don't care' values.
-The complete address of 11 bits specifies each byte address uniquely.
+The addresses are accessed using the SPI protocol, which includes a chip select (to permit multiple devices on the bus), an opcode including the upper address bit, and a word address.
+The word address consist of the lower 8-address bits.
+The complete address of 9 bits specifies each byte address uniquely.

-Most functions of the FM25C160B are either controlled by the SPI interface or handled by on-board circuitry.
+Most functions of the FM25L04B are either controlled by the SPI interface or handled by on-board circuitry.
 The access time for the memory operation is essentially zero, beyond the time needed for the serial protocol.
 That is, the memory is read or written at the speed of the SPI bus.
 Unlike a serial flash or EEPROM, it is not necessary to poll the device for a ready condition because writes occur at bus speed.
 By the time a new bus transaction can be shifted into the device, a write operation is complete.
 This is explained in more detail in the interface section.

-Note The FM25C160B contains no power management circuits other than a simple internal power-on reset circuit.
-It is the user's responsibility to ensure that $V{DD}$ is within datasheet tolerances to prevent incorrect operation.
+Note The FM25L04B contains no power management circuits other than a simple internal power-on reset circuit.
+It is the user's responsibility to ensure that V{DD} is within datasheet tolerances to prevent incorrect operation.
 It is recommended that the part is not powered down with chip enable active.